 - Workload scaling.
 ESS can adjust workloads, such as pods.
-For example, Horizontal Pod Autoscaler (HPA) is a typical workload scaling component that can change the number of pod replicas to scale the workload.
+For example, Horizontal Pod Autoscaler (HPA) is a typical workload scaling component that can change the number of replicated pods to scale the workload.

 - Resource scaling.
 If the resources of a cluster cannot meet the requirements of the scaled workload, the related component automatically adds Elastic Compute Service (ECS) instances or elastic container instances (ECIs) to the cluster.

 Scaling components for ACK clustersComponents for workload scaling